joshbeckman/andjosh.github.io/_my_tags/reading.md

 ---
-layout: tag
+layout: reading
-title: Tagged with reading
+title: Reading
-tags: []
-date: 2019-04-15 05:00:00 +0000
-mf-photo: ''

 ---
 Things I've been reading and some thoughts about them.
+I still need to go back and load past books in here.